oroinc/documentation/user_guide/channel_guide.rst

   - Mandatory entity (Every Channel instance of Web Type must contain it)

-  - Contains relevant personal data and payment details, sales values and communications
+  - Contains relevant personal data and payment details, sales values and communications"

-  "**Cart"","Represent one |WT02|_ in Magento.
+  "**Cart**","Represent one |WT02|_ in Magento.

   Is added to the entities of a Web Type channel by default but may be removed"